DabaoZhao/CS445-Spring-2020/README.txt

 #Build and deployment instruction as follows:-
-After maven installed, get into the path of the project, then use command line: mvn spring-boot:run It is a boot application which has inbuilt webapp and tomcat to run the jar image on server.
+After maven installed, get into the directory of the project, then use command line: mvn spring-boot:run It is a boot application which has inbuilt webapp and tomcat to run the jar image on server.
 The application will by default run on 8080 port
 NO Database has been used

-#Copyright and licensing instructions
-License: GNU GENERAL PUBLIC LICENSE v3.0

 #Known bugs